mjordan/islandora_workbench_docs/docs/installation.md

     * If you want to have these libraries automatically installed, you will need Python's [setuptools](https://pypi.org/project/setuptools/)
 * An [Islandora](https://islandora.ca/) repository with the [Islandora Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) module enabled.

+Islandora Workbench has been installed and used on Linux, Mac, and Windows.

 ## Installation

 If you already have the required Python libraries installed, simply cloning Islandora Workbench from GitHub is all you need to do: